Oregon State University vs Oregon Institute of Technology

 The Verdict

-Oregon Institute of Technology has a meaningfully higher ROI score (83 vs 75).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if Oregon State University offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+Oregon Institute of Technology has the clearly stronger ROI here (83 vs 75) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if Oregon State University is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?